 3. Donate to Belgian charities with a similar approach as international top charities

-More specifically we recommend donating to Eight (direct cash transfers) and Eva vzw (plant-based food), as we described in this newsletter.
+More specifically we recommend donating to Eight (direct cash transfers) and ProVeg (formerly EVA, about plant-based food), as we described in this newsletter.

 4. Help out fixing tax deductibility for charities

 Charities with an office in Europe might be interested to hear from you and might consider registering at the Transnational Giving Europe network.
 We can provide you with information that can help convince them (a flyer of TGE and the administration to fill in).

 We are also trying to figure out how to get a ruling for foreign charities.
 Any help would be most welcome!